-Arts Council England Strategy 2020-30
+Arts Council England Strategy 2020-2030

-In January 2020, Arts Council England published their strategy: Let's Create.
+In January 2020, Arts Council England published their strategy: Let's Create

-The strategy outlines three main objectives:
+The strategy outlines 3 main objectives:

-- 1 Creative People: Every person can develop and express creativity throughout their lives. - 2 Cultural Communities: A collaborative approach to culture helps villages, towns and cities across the country to thrive. - 3 A Creative & Cultural Country: England's cultural sector is innovative, collaborative and international.
+- 1. Creative people: Every person can develop and express creativity throughout their lives; - 2.
+Cultural communities: A collaborative approach to culture helps villages, towns and cities across the country to thrive; - 3.
+A creative & cultural country: England's cultural sector is innovative, collaborative and international.

-To achieve these the Arts Council will be steered by four investment principles:
+To achieve these the Arts Council will be steered by our four Investment Principles:

-- 1 Ambition & Quality: Cultural organisations are ambitious and committed to improving the quality of their work. - 2 Inclusivity & Relevance: England's diversity is fully reflected in the organisations and individuals that we support and in the culture they produce. - 3 Dynamism: Cultural organisations can thrive and are better able to respond to the challenges of the next decade. - 4 Environmental Responsibility: Cultural organisations lead the way in their approach to the climate emergency.
+- 1. Ambition & Quality: Cultural organisations are ambitious and committed to improving the quality of their work. - 2.
+Inclusivity & Relevance: England's diversity is fully reflected in the organisations and individuals that we support and in the culture they produce. - 3.
+Dynamism: Cultural organisations can thrive and are better able to respond to the challenges of the next decade. - 4.
+Environmental Responsibility: Cultural organisations lead the way in their approach to the climate emergency.